-Coinbase have just announced that it has added staking as a feature for crypto holders to make use of when storing their cryptocurrencies on its exchange.
+Coinbase has just announced that it has added staking as a feature for crypto holders to make use of when storing their cryptocurrencies on its exchange.
 And first out for staking at Coinbase is Tezos

 This is, of course, happy news for Tezos holders.
 As the risks of storing your cryptos at any exchange are always present, but at Coinbase it usually feels safer.